maintaina/containers/groupware-webmail/README.md

 - containers/groupware-webmail81:latest-runtime on openSUSE Tumbleweed and PHP 8.1
 - containers/groupware-webmail81:latest-apache the same, but running an Apache2 after bootstrap

-Images with a PHP-FPM daemon are not yet provided
+Images with a PHP-FPM daemon are not yet provided.

 The image uses Composer 2, installed as shown on [Composer's installation documentation](https://getcomposer.org/doc/faqs/how-to-install-composer-programmatically.md).